isomerpages/moe-marsilingpri/_curriculum/Character & Citizenship Edn/Sexuality Education Programme.md

 <p>Are We More than Friends?
 (Lesson 1, 60min)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>In this lesson, students will learn to distinguish between the characteristic
+<p>In this lesson, students will learn to distinguish between the characteristics
 of love and infatuation, and identify the strong emotions that may arise from experiencing the feelings of infatuation.
 They will recognise that experiencing feelings of infatuation is part of growing up and becoming